Describing Things in Chamorro, Part 1: Noun-Noun Descriptions

 This post includes lesson notes, practice drills with the Linker “na”, example sentences, and a Quizlet Deck for additional practice.
 Happy studying!

-Now it’s time to create more complex descriptions by describing nouns with adjectives, so we can say things like The child is tired or The woman is tall.
+Now it’s time to create more complex descriptions by describing nouns with adjectives, so we can say things like The child is tired or The woman is happy.
 We can also describe nouns with other nouns with sentences like The man is a teacher or The teacher is a singer.
 To make these types of sentences in Chamorro, we need to understand how the word order differs from English.
 We will also learn the article i and its accompanying vowel harmony rules, which dictate how sounds change to make our speech smoother.
-This post includes explanatory notes for these concepts, practice drills for vowel harmony, example sentences, Chamorro audio pronunciations, and a Quizlet Deck to help you practice.
+This post includes explanatory notes for these concepts, practice drills for vowel harmony, Chamorro sentences, English translations, audio pronunciations, and a Quizlet Deck for additional practice.
 Happy studying!

 At the beginning of our learning, we can be focused on a lot of small sentences.
 Up until now these are the sentences we’ve learned how to make, sentences like “I am tired”; “They are students”; “We are tired students.”
 Now we are going to start making our thoughts a little longer by linking these short sentences with the word “because.”
 So instead of many small, disconnected thoughts we can start to smooth out our speech with sentences like “I am tired because I am a student.”
 In this post we will learn about the word sa’ in Chamorro and how to use it.
 Happy studying!